13 Sep The Salesforce Lightning Experience – All You Need to Know in 2020

 While there’s no definite date in site, there’s no denying Salesforce Classic is approaching its end-of-life.
 This has been made evident by the fact that Salesforce has provided more Lightning-exclusive updates than Classic-exclusive ones in its recent releases, while functionality is being deprecated from Classic.

 Therefore, it will be no surprise if Salesforce decides to drop support and feature updates for Classic altogether and divert all of its attention to Lightning in the near future.

-Another significant development that hints at the demise of Salesforce Classic can found in the Salesforce Spring ‘19 Release Notes, which indicate Lightning Experience will be enabled on a rolling basis for users as part of the Salesforce Winter ’20 Release.
+Another significant development that hints at the demise of Classic can found in the Salesforce Spring ‘19 Release Notes, which indicate Lightning Experience will be enabled on a rolling basis for users as part of the Salesforce Winter ’20 Release.

 Despite all the benefits of Salesforce Lightning over Classic, many admins and users are still reluctant to adopt it, and this doesn’t just boil down to personal preference.
 There are several vital considerations any organization should consider before making the switch.
 Let’s dig into them right now!

 Salesforce Lightning Migration Challenges and Considerations